European banks poised for job cuts in 2016 profit drive

 European banks who make quick cuts to their headcount and business lines could pull their returns closer to their U.S. peers by 2017, Morgan Stanley analysts estimate, narrowing a gap of between 3 to 4 percent percentage points.

 "European return on leverage exposure is roughly half that of U.S. firms.
-Pruning underperforming units, intense cost-cutting and revitalizing high return-on-equity (RoE) area will be key," the analysts said in a recent note.
+Pruning underperforming units, intense cost-cutting and revitalising high return-on-equity (RoE) area will be key," the analysts said in a recent note.

 A new CEO at Barclays is expected to axe more jobs, and has already started cutting in the investment bank, mostly in Asia, sources have said.